includeos/IncludeOS/README.md

 will build and run a VM for you, and let you know if everything worked out.

-### VirtualBox config
-  * VirtualBox does not support nested virtualization (a [ticket](https://www.virtualbox.org/ticket/4032) has been open for 5 years).
-This means you can't use the kvm module, but you can use Qemu directly.
-It will be slower, but a small VM still boots in no time.
-For this reason, this install script does not require kvm or nested virtualization.
-  * You might want to install Virtual box vbox additions, if want screen scaling.
-The above provides the requisites for this (compiler stuff).

-### Now what?
-Once you've run a successful test (i.e. you got some boot messages from Qemu, a simple hello from the demo service, followed by `>>> System idle - everything seems OK` ) you know IncludeOS works on your machine, and you can go ahead and develop your service.

 ## Start developing

 1. Copy the [./seed](./seed) directory to a convenient location like `~/your_service`.
 You can then start implementing the `start` function in the `service` class, located in [your_service/service.cpp](./seed/service.cpp) (Very simple example provided).
 This function will be called once the OS is up and running.